plone/cookiecutter-zope-instance/README.rst

     Default: ``1073741824`` (since this is the waitress default)

 ``wsgi_clear_untrusted_proxy_headers``
-    This tells Waitress (WSGI server) to remove any untrusted proxy headers ("Forwarded", "X-Forwared-For", "X-Forwarded-By", "X-Forwarded-Host", "X-Forwarded-Port", "X-Forwarded-Proto") not explicitly allowed by trusted_proxy_headers.
+    This tells Waitress (WSGI server) to remove any untrusted proxy headers ("Forwarded", "X-Forwarded-For", "X-Forwarded-By", "X-Forwarded-Host", "X-Forwarded-Port", "X-Forwarded-Proto") not explicitly allowed by trusted_proxy_headers.

     Allowed values: ``false`` or ``true``